List of horses of the American Civil War

-More than three million horse were used by the Union and Confederate Armies in the American Civil War.
+More than three million horses were used by the Union and Confederate Armies in the American Civil War.
 These horses provided transportation, gave a better view of the battlefield, helped deliver communications between the troops and commanders, were a symbol of authority to the troops.
 The American Saddlebred, Morgan, and Thoroughbred breeds were the most popular for warhorses during the Civil War.

 Cavalry regiments used the most horses during the war.
 The 206 Confederate and 137 Union cavalry regiments required at least 1,200 horses each, with all upper officers allowed three horses and each lieutenant allowed two horses.
 Regiments also needed extra horses to replace animals lost in battle or that became tired while marching.
-On average, each cavalry member had four or more replacements horses in addition to their original mount.
+On average, each cavalry member had four or more replacement horses in addition to their original mount.
 Generals required a supply of fresh horses to move through the battlefield rapidly.Thus, the 425 Confederate and 583 Union generals needed at least 4,032 horses at all times.

-The 636 Confederate and Union artillery batteries each required around 120 horses, most importantly the six horses were needed to move each gun.
+The 636 Confederate and Union artillery batteries each required around 120 horses, most importantly the six horses needed to move each gun.
 Robert E. Lee's Order No. 155, issued on October 1, 1862, detailed the care of Confederate horses, assigned responsibility for artillery horses, and listed punishments for neglect.
-William Tecumseh Sherman issued similar ordered to the Union, with each artillery horse receiving twelve pounds grain and fourteen of hay each day.
-However, this required food and water were not always available.
+William Tecumseh Sherman issued similar ordered to the Union, with each artillery horse receiving twelve pounds of grain and fourteen of hay each day.
+However, required food and water were not always available.

 Between 1.2 and 1.5 million horses died in active service during the war, or roughly fifty percent.
 Like their riders, horses died from diseases and combat wounds; some also succumbed to starvation.
 It was common for accounts of commanders and generals to note, "his horse was shot out from beneath him".
 Eleven of cavalry commander George Armstrong Custer's horses died, 24 of General Philip Sheridan's horses, and 39 of Nathan Bedford Forrest's horses.
 On some occasions, soldiers were ordered to kill exhausted horses rather than to leave them behind for enemy troops.
 The average life expectancy of a cavalry horse during the Civil War was four months, while an artillery horse averaged seven and a half months.